Special Enrollment Options

 New Opportunities at Hofstra (NOAH) (New York State residents only; closed for applications after February 1.)

 New Opportunities at Hofstra (NOAH) is a special Hofstra admission program open to New York State residents who 1) are eligible for TAP; 2) are considered economically disadvantaged as defined by the U.S. Department of Health and Human Services poverty guidelines; and 3) attend high school in a New York State-recognized high-needs school district.
 Consult with your college advisor to determine if you qualify for NOAH.
 To be considered for NOAH, students must submit their completed application no later than February 1.
 NOAH requires an interview and the submission of financial documentation prior to the rendering of an admission decision.
 For more information, please visit hofstra.edu/noah.
+Please note, NOAH applicants are not eligible for Early Action consideration.

 Program for Academic Learning Skills (PALS) (For students with documented learning disabilities; additional fees apply.)

-Program for Academic Learning Skills (PALS), a program for first-year students administered by Student Access Services, provides an individualized support program for a limited number of first-year students who are diagnosed as having a learning disability and/or Attention Deficit Hyperactivity Disorder (ADHD) and who are regularly admitted to Hofstra University.
+Program for Academic Learning Skills (PALS), a program administered by Student Access Services, provides an individualized support program for a limited number of students who are diagnosed as having a learning disability and/or Attention Deficit Hyperactivity Disorder (ADHD) and who are regularly admitted to Hofstra University.
 This program is in addition to any accommodations guaranteed by the Americans With Disabilities Act (ADA) and Section 504 of the Rehabilitation Act and carries an additional fee.
 A recent psycho-educational evaluation that includes cognitive and achievement testing is required for consideration.
 Test results must be less than two years old.
 Candidates may be contacted to schedule interviews to determine admission to the program.
 For further information, contact Student Access Services at sas[at]hofstra.edu or 516-463-7075.